leok974/ai-finance-agent-oss/README.md

 ```

 ### Web UI: ChatDock updates (Sep 2025)
-- Single source of truth for chat: messages are persisted per tab in `sessionStorage` under `fa.chat.v1`.
-- History panel renders directly from the same `messages` stream; Clear wipes the chat (and history) for this tab.
+- Unified messages stream persisted in `localStorage` at `financeAgent.chat.messages.v1` with cross‑tab sync via `BroadcastChannel`.
+- Hydrates on mount and auto-scrolls to the latest message; history renders from the same stream.
+- Header actions: Export chat as JSON or Markdown; History toggle; Tools toggle (with Lucide ChevronUp/Wrench icons).
-- Accessible header toggle with clear labels and `aria-expanded`/`aria-controls` targeting `#agent-tools-panel`.
+- Accessible toggle uses `aria-expanded` + `aria-controls="agent-tools-panel"`; the tools panel is labeled with that id.
-- Tools panel is labeled with `id="agent-tools-panel"`; tiny presets run via `/agent/chat` and append results to the chat stream.
+- Tiny tool presets run through `/agent/chat` and append back into the same messages stream; duplicate inline quick tools removed.
-- Optional Lucide icons on the header toggle (ChevronUp/Wrench) for clarity.
+- Model selection (Advanced) is saved per-tab in `sessionStorage` under `fa.model`; leave blank to use backend default.
-- “Explain” buttons funnel into chat, so everything is captured and restorable on reload.
+- “Explain” and other entry points now funnel into the same chat, so everything is captured and restorable.

+### Backend resilience updates (Sep 2025)
+- Insights enrichment is optional and non-fatal during `/agent/chat` context building; failures don’t block a reply.
+- Added a minimal `ExpandedBody` + `expand(...)` helper to normalize insights payloads defensively.
+- Normalized citations and `used_context.month` metadata are returned to support UI annotations.

 Tips
 - Open the ChatDock from the floating bubble (💬) or with Ctrl+Shift+K.
+- Export buttons live in the header (JSON/Markdown).
 - The model selection (Advanced) is saved per tab; leave blank to use the backend default.
-- Clearing the chat resets the persisted stream for this tab only.
+- Clearing the chat resets the persisted stream (synced across this browser’s tabs).

 ## Quickstart